spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/minimum-allowed-shop-version.md

 template: howto-guide-template
 ---

 The shop project dependencies should be at least a supported release version.
+This document explains the problem and how to address it.

 ## Problem description

-The shop contains the old package dependencies that are already unsupported.
-It can cause the issues related to project the upgradability.
+The shop contains old package dependencies that are already unsupported.
+This can cause issues related to the project's upgradability.

 ## Example of code that causes an upgradability error